Trust Your Case to an

-Erb’s palsy is a birth injury that affects one or two of every 1,000 babies born in the U.S. A form of brachial plexus palsy, Erb’s palsy is caused when an infant’s neck is stretched to the side during delivery, damaging nerves.
+Erb’s palsy is a birth injury that affects one to two of every 1,000 babies born in the U.S. A form of brachial plexus palsy, the condition is caused when an infant’s neck is stretched to the side during delivery, damaging nerves.
 The condition affects movement in the infant’s shoulder, arm, or hand, and sometimes causes paralysis of the entire limb.
-Many cases of Erb’s palsy can be attributed to negligence on the part of a doctor or other healthcare provider.
-If your baby suffers from Erb’s palsy, contact medical malpractice attorneys of Younker Hyde Macfarlane in Salt Lake City today.
-Attorney Younker and his team at Younker Hyde Macfarlane, specialize in personal injury and medical malpractice, and can help you and your family receive just compensation for your suffering.
+Many cases can be attributed to negligence on the part of a doctor or other healthcare provider.
+If your baby has suffered an injury, an experienced and talented Erb's palsy attorney at Younker Hyde Macfarlane in Salt Lake City, UT, can provide the legal counsel you deserve.

 What is Erb’s Palsy?

 This type of nerve injury usually occurs during a difficult birth, when the baby is large or in breech position.
 If complications occur and a quick delivery is necessary, force is sometimes applied to pull the infant from the birth canal.
 In the process, the baby’s shoulder can get caught behind the mother’s pelvic bone.
 Shoulder dystocia causes compression, stretching, or tearing of the brachial plexus nerves, resulting in damage to the surrounding tissue.
 An infant with Erb’s palsy may not be able to move his or her shoulder or hand, or the arm can be paralyzed.
 Depending on the severity of the injury, some cases will resolve on their own, while others can be treated with physical or occupational therapy.
 A period of three to 24 months is expected for recovery in these cases.
 More severely injured babies may benefit from surgical procedures, but some will lose partial or full use of their arm.